ralfspoeth/json/README.md

     JsonObjectBuilder objectBuilder();
     JsonArrayBuilder arrayBuilder();

-The implemeting classes both need to be public because they provide different methods for adding intermediate data;
+The implementing classes both need to be public because they provide different methods for adding intermediate data;
 `JsonArray` provides an `item(Element)` method and `JsonObject` a `named(String, Element)` method in order to